Genivia/ugrep/README.md

                   Match all input.
 Same as specifying an empty pattern to search.

            --max-files=NUM
                   Restrict  the  number of files matched to NUM.
 Note that --sort or -J1 may be  specified  to  produce  replicable  results.
 If --sort is specified, the number of threads spawned is limited to NUM.

            --mmap[=MAX]
                   Use memory maps to search files.
 By default,  memory  maps  are used  under certain conditions to improve performance.
 When MAX is specified, use up to MAX mmap memory per thread.

            -N PATTERN, --neg-regexp=PATTERN
                   Specify a negative PATTERN used during the search of the  input: an  input  line is selected only if it matches any of the speci- fied patterns unless  a  subpattern  of  PATTERN.
 Same  as  -e (?^PATTERN).
-Negative PATTERN matches are  essentially  removed before  any  other  patterns are matched.
+Negative  pattern matches are essentially removed before any other patterns are matched.
 Note  that  longer  pat- terns take precedence over shorter patterns.
 This option may be repeated.

            -n, --line-number
                   Each output line is preceded by its relative line number in  the file,  starting at line 1.
 The line number counter is reset for each file processed.

            --no-group-separator
                   Removes the group separator line from  the  output  for  context options -A, -B and -C.

            --not [-e] PATTERN
                   Specifies  that  PATTERN should not match.
 Note that -e A --not -e B matches lines with `A' or lines without a  `B'.
 To  match lines  with  `A'  that  have no `B', specify -e A --andnot -e B.
                   Option --stats displays the search patterns applied.
 See  also options --and, --andnot, --bool, --files and --lines.

            -O EXTENSIONS, --file-extension=EXTENSIONS
                   Search  only files whose filename extensions match the specified comma-separated list of EXTENSIONS,  same  as  --include='*.ext' for  each  `ext'  in EXTENSIONS.
 When an `ext' is preceded by a `!' or a `^',  skip  files  whose  filename  extensions  matches `ext',  same  as --exclude='*.ext'.
 This option may be repeated and may be combined with options -g, -M and  -t  to  expand  the recursive search.

            -o, --only-matching
                   Print  only  the  matching  part  of lines.
 When multiple lines match, the line numbers with option -n are displayed  using  `|' as  the  field separator for each additional line matched by the pattern.
 If -u is specified, ungroups multiple matches  on  the same  line.
 This option cannot be combined with options -A, -B, -C, -v and -y.

            --only-line-number
                   The line number of the matching line in the file is output with- out  displaying the match.
 The line number counter is reset for each file processed.

            --files
                   Apply Boolean queries to match files, the opposite  of  --lines.
                   A  file  matches  if all Boolean conditions are satisfied by the lines matched in the file.
 For example, --files -e A --and -e B -e  C  --andnot  -e D matches a file if some lines match `A' and some lines match (`B' or `C') and no line in  the  file  matches `D'.
 May  also  be  specified  as  --files  --bool 'A B|C -D'.
                   Option -v cannot be specified with --files.
 See  also  options --and, --andnot, --not, --bool and --lines.

            -P, --perl-regexp
                   Interpret  PATTERN  as  a  Perl  regular expression using PCRE2.
                   Note that Perl pattern matching differs from  the  default  grep POSIX pattern matching.

            -p, --no-dereference
                   If  -R  or -r is specified, no symbolic links are followed, even when they are specified on the command line.

            --pager[=COMMAND]
                   When output is sent  to  the  terminal,  uses  COMMAND  to  page through  the output.
 The default COMMAND is `less -R'.
 Enables --heading and --line-buffered.

            --pretty
                   When output is sent to a terminal, enables  --color,  --heading, -n, --sort and -T when not explicitly disabled or set.

            -Q[DELAY], --query[=DELAY]
                   Query  mode:  user  interface  to  perform interactive searches.
                   This mode requires an ANSI capable terminal.
 An optional  DELAY argument  may  be  specified  to reduce or increase the response time to execute searches after the last key press, in increments of  100ms,  where  the default is 5 (0.5s delay).
 No whitespace may be given between -Q and its argument  DELAY.
 Initial  pat- terns  may be specified with -e PATTERN, i.e. a PATTERN argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
                   Press  F2 or CTRL-Y to invoke a command to view or edit the file shown at the top of the screen.
 The command  can  be  specified with option --view, or defaults to environment variable PAGER if defined, or EDITOR.
 Press Tab and Shift-Tab to navigate  direc- tories  and  to  select a file to search.
 Press Enter to select lines to output.
 Press ALT-l for option -l to list files, ALT-n for  -n,  etc.   Non-option  commands  include ALT-] to increase fuzziness and ALT-} to  increase  context.
 Enables  --heading.
                   See also options --confirm and --view.

            -q, --quiet, --silent